ninech/academy/01-containers/exercise.md

 Open the exercise 2 [folder](templates/2) `templates/2`.

 You may find a `hello.go` and a `Dockerfile`.
-If you have the [Go toolchain](https://golang.org/doc/install) installed, you can run the file to see what it does by executing `go run hello.go`.
+If you have the [Go toolchain](https://golang.org/doc/install) installed, you can run the go file to see what it does by executing `go run hello.go` or maybe you might understand it by just looking at the code.

+Open the Dockerfile and make sure you understand what it does.

 Try to build the image, run and inspect it.
 The goal is to figure out the size of the built container.

 After you have found the size, change the Dockerfile to use multi-stage builds.
 The Dockerfile itself contains some hints on how to achieve that.
 Rebuild the image and compare the size to the original container.

 What other benefits can you think of when using multi-stage containers?